mudita/appnroll-recruitment-exercise/README.md

 #### Delivery

 The outcome of your work should be provided as a GitHub repository.
+Make sure the history is clean and shows of your git skill.
 You can additionally host the app (eg. on the GitHub Pages) and provide the link in the project's description.

 ## FAQ